mcgill-ecsess/codejam2020/content/services/general.md

 ---

 Are total beginners welcome?
 How many people can be in a team?
 Do I have to be a student at McGill?
-How old is CodeJam?
-How many people attend CodeJam?
+Check out our list of general questions, answered:

 ## I haven't had much experience coding.
 Can I still attend?